Locomotive Descriptions and Phases - EMD SD38-2, SD40-2

 - There were two variations in step spacing, depending on railroad.

-- An oblong cab vent appears on most units starting with Phase 2a (generally on the left side of the cab at the rear) along with a circular vent on the engineer's side of the short hood.
+- An oblong cab vent appears on most units starting with Phase 2a (generally on the left side of the cab at the rear) along with a circular vent on the right side of the short hood.

 Illustrations